binary-butterfly/validataclass/docs/03-basic-validators.md

 But before we go on with them, we have another special type of validators left.

-## Meta validators
+## Special validators

-Meta validators are a special category of validators.
-They don't validate anything on their own, instead they wrap one or more other validators and then "decide" which one to use for a given input value (or whether to validate it at all), e.g. by looking at the type of the input data.

-Currently only the `Noneable` meta validator exists, but more are planned to be added in a future version.
+There are a handful of validators that don't fit into the other categories and have special purposes.

+These special validators most of the time don't validate that much on their own.
+For example, the `AnythingValidator` _(to be implemented!)_ and `RejectValidator` are special validators that accept/reject any input (with only a few configurable exceptions).

+Some special validators are wrappers around other validators, for example the `Noneable` wrapper that allows `None` as input value and passes all other values to the wrapped validator, or the `MultiTypeValidator` _(to be implemented!)_ that uses one of multiple wrapped validators depending on the type of input data.

 ### Noneable

-The `Noneable` meta validator wraps another validator and additionally allows `None` as an input value.
+The `Noneable` validator wraps another validator and additionally allows `None` as an input value.

-Most validators do not allow `None` as the input value and raise an `RequiredValueError` instead.
-To allow a value to be `None`, the
-`Noneable` meta validator can be used.
+Most validators do not allow `None` as input and raise an `RequiredValueError` instead.
+To allow the value to be `None`, the `Noneable` wrapper can be used.

-It first checks if the input value is `None`, in which case it will simply return `None`.
+It first checks if the input value is `None`, in which case it simply returns `None`.
 In all other cases the input will be passed to the wrapped validator as if it was used without `Noneable`.

 Optionally a custom default value can be specified with the `default` parameter.
-If set, the `Noneable` validator will return this default value instead of `None` when the input value is `None`.
+If set, the `Noneable` validator returns this default value instead of `None` when the input value is `None`.

-Additionally, if the wrapped validator raises an `InvalidTypeError`, the meta validator will add `"none"` to the `expected_types` parameter of the exception.
+Additionally, if the wrapped validator raises an `InvalidTypeError`, the wrapper will add `"none"` to the `expected_types` parameter of the exception.

 **Examples:**